 Be certain your trailer meets state or provincial requirements.
 Ensure the hitch and safety chains are secure and the brake, turn indicators and clearance lights all function.
+This page is intentionally blank

 MAINTENANCE

 FIRST INSPECTION

 After the first 10 hours or 500 km (300 mi) of operation, whichever comes first, your vehicle have to be inspected by an authorized Lynx dealer, repair shop, or person of your own choosing.
 The break-in inspection is very important and must not be neglected.